 Hello Terryl, very nice to hear from Tupelo.
 Thank you for visiting this site and for writing in.

-I suspect that your pressure switch has failed on the high pressure cut-out setting.
+I suspect that your pressure switch has failed in the high-pressure cut-out setting.

 Yes, you can adjust the cut-in and cut-out pressure level yourself, but I think that with your switch you will be trying to adjust it in vain.

 You are quite correct to be intimidated by the compressor.
-I don’t know of many smaller that exceed, say, 175 PSI at the high end and this one is rated for 200 PSI.
+I don’t know of much smaller that exceeds, say, 175 PSI at the high end and this one is rated for 200 PSI.